Grid References and Co-ordinates

 The direction towards the earth's geographic North Pole.
 Centre of rotation.

 The direction of all vertical grid lines on a topographical map.
 Due to the distortion of transferring a spherical surface to a flat map there is an error between Grid North and True North.
-On New Zealand maps it is never more than 4°.
+On Aotearoa maps it is never more than 4°.

 The direction where the North or Red end of a compass needle points.
-The North Magnetic Pole is in northern Canada and moving, and is roughly 24° East of True ans Grid North in New Zealand.
+The North Magnetic Pole is in northern Canada and moving, and is roughly 24° East of True and Grid North in Aotearoa.
 This angle is different for all locations in the world.
 Refer to maps for local deviation angle and rate of change information.

 Compass navigation (with SILVA type compass)